 Alongside the academic curriculum pupils will be taught Personal Development Curriculum (including relationships and sex education) which is mapped out to be age appropriate and sequential meeting the needs of our learners.

-As the school continues to grow in pupil numbers we will continue to have a greater than average number of children joining COPA at various points throughout the academic year.
+As the school has continued to grow in pupil numbers it has meant that we have had a greater than average number of children joining COPA at various points throughout the past few academic years.
 Where these children join us at lower than expected starting points, or with additional needs, processes ensure that these children are provided with targeted interventions (both educational and pastoral) to aid them in acquiring the basic skills of reading, writing, and maths whilst still being given the opportunity to access our wider curriculum through additional support or adaptations made.
 In this way, we intend for all children to achieve their full potential regardless of their background or their additional needs.
 Please refer to the Academy’s SEN Policy for further details.